schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 /*      (image1.jpg is used to display the preview directly, Thanks to eggs).               */ /*    - image2.jpg and image3.jpg (logos for FW update) are now optional,                   */
-/*      by default the one from "Original" folder are used.                                 */ /*    - and two new logos from the community 😉.                                            */ /*  v1.3 - 2022/06/24 :                                                                     */
+/*      by default the one from "Original" folder are used.                                 */ /*    - and two new logos from the community !                                              */ /*  v1.3 - 2022/06/24 :                                                                     */
 /*    - Solve display preview problems on MiniUI                                            */
+/*  v2.0 - 2022/07/07 :                                                                     */
+/*    - Can now navigate between logos with left/right keys                                 */
+/*    - Press select to see logo in fullscreen without instructions                         */ /*    - Press menu to exit application                                                      */ /*    - Resolve a problem when displaying instructions on Onion-OS                          */ /*    - Indicates total of logos and current logo number                                    */ /*    - Add a confirmation before flashing                                                  */ /*    - Doesn't backup anymore the current logo (useless most of the time)                  */ /*    - and new logos from the community !                                                  */
 ```

  ## Detailed documentation